How to Find Your Ideal Cannabis Dose

 Titrate your way to comfort.

-Those same professionals, for instance, will treat ADHD or infantile spasms by titrating the medication until they produce the positive results they are looking for with a minimum of negative side effects.
+Those same professionals, for instance, will treat ADHD or infantile spasms by titrating the medication until they produce the positive results they are looking for with a minimum of adverse side effects.
+You want to proceed with cannabis in the same way.

 Know what you’re dealing with.